hamDrambus/Geant4_LAr_NBrS/Readme.txt

 1) and 2) are easiest to change without breaking anything and are supposed to be chagned most often.
 3) is requried if physical properties must be chadged.
 4) is requried for field maps.
 Must be done for newly loaded project.

+UPD: parameters are now set in setting.xml file run as:
+...build/Geant_simulation path/to/settings.xml | tee path/to/log.txt